 The schematic is shown below.
 It is basically a simple gain/offset circuit with a high impedance input (several giga-Ohm) and frankly the explanation could stop here: anyone with an background in electronics can understand this.
 But I started to write a webpage about this, so let's try to do it right and describe the schematic.

 Once the signal has been amplified it enters an offset circuit built around IC2.
 IC2 is a more classic TL081 op-amp commonly found in audio devices, among others.
-The offset is defined by two potentiometers R12 and P2.
+The offset is defined by resistors R12 and R7 as well as potentiometer P2.
 The first one is on the PCB and the second one on the front panel.
-This improvement on the original design (single pot) allows the range swept by R13 to be symmetric, albeit smaller than without R12.
+This improvement on the original design (single pot) allows the range swept by P2 to be symmetric, albeit smaller than without R12.
 It can be skipped if you wish (those small SMD trimmers can be damn expensive...).
 The circuit is a classic op-amp "adder" and designed to provide an average offset of 2V.
 Indeed, first note that the input pin 2 of IC2 is a virtual ground (because pin 3 is grounded and, you know, op-amp stuff).
 The gain of each part mixed at the input will therefor be the bypass resistor R8 divided by the input resistor, all multiplied by -1 since we use the inverting input of the op-amp.
 That means Vout = -R8/R6 * Vin - R8/(R7+R12+P12) * -5V.
 R8=R6 so the gain for the pH signal from IC1 is simply -1.
 For the -5V input the gain varies from -47k/(56k+47k+50k)=-0.31 to -47k/(56K+50K)=-0.44 depending on P12 (from 0 to 47K).
 Hence the offset we add will be between 1.54 and 2.22 volts.
 But since R12 is adjustable this interval can be varied.
 Two possibilities exist:

 Note that both P1 and P2 are on the front panel, not on the PCB.
 As such they are not shown in the schematic; I have just inserted labels so you know how to connect them.